Playing Rules

 Current United States Tennis Association (USTA) rules will govern play with the following modifications:

-III.
+II.
 EQUIPMENT

 1. Teams must furnish their own tennis balls and racquets.
 Racquets are available for checkout and tennis balls are available for purchase at the Leach Center front desk during normal operating hours.

-IV.
+III.
 INDIVIDUAL MATCH SCORING

-A. During the finals of tournament play, the players have the option to play an 8-game Pro Set or a best two-out-of-three sets regular match.
-If there is a disagreement on the type of final to be played, the 8-game Pro Set will be used.2.
-Due to time and space limitations, the “No-Ad” method of scoring will be used.
-A player only needs to win four points to win a game.
-That is, the score goes three-points-all (or deuce) the next point decides the game – it’s game point for both players.
-The Receiver has the right to choose to which court the service is to be delivered on the seventh point.
-If a “No-Ad” set reaches 6 games all, a tie-breaker shall be used.3.
-Singles tie-breakers will follow the following format.
+2. During all rounds, the “No-Ad” method of scoring will be used.
+However, if both teams decide to play Ad scoring, they can.
+If no agreement can be made between teams, scoring defaults to “No-Ad.”
+In No-Ad scoring, a player only needs to win four points to win a game.
+That is, the score goes 3-points-all (or 40-all / deuce) the next point is considered the “deciding point” and is game point for both players.
+The Receiver has the right to choose to which court the service is to be delivered on the deciding point.
+If a “No-Ad” set reaches 6 games all, a standard 7-point tie-breaker shall be used to decide the set.

 4. Doubles tie-breakers will follow the singles format with the following revisions.

 1. The mission of Intramural Sports is to provide a recreational environment for the University community which is safe and enjoyable.
-While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere, and promoting positive behavior among participants, spectators, and team followers are our primary concerns.
+While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere, and promoting sporting behavior among participants, spectators, and team followers are our primary concerns.
 The game atmosphere should remain good-natured at all times.
 Participants shall maintain good sporting behavior throughout their participation in all facets of the intramural program.

 2. The Sporting Behavior Rating System is intended to be an objective scale by which teams’ attitude and behavior can be assessed throughout the intramural sports league and playoff seasons.
 Behavior before, during, and after an intramural sports contest is included in the rating.
 The team captain is responsible for educating and informing all players and spectators affiliated with their team about the system.